Social norms and behaviours

 How are social norms facilitating the illegal wildlife trade?

-The research and community engagement component of the cross-divisional initiative on Stop corruption from fuelling illicit wildlife trafficking along the East-Africa - Southeast Asian trading chain will explore how relevant local social norms may provide a complementary explanation to the prevalence of wildlife trafficking.
+The research and community engagement component of a cross-divisional project to Stop corruption from fuelling illicit wildlife trafficking along the East-Africa - Southeast Asian trading chain explores how relevant local social norms may provide a complementary explanation to the prevalence of wildlife trafficking.